 • How does this development affect visual perception?

-• What are the mechanisms that underlie invariant visual recognition?
+• What learning mechanisms enable invariant visual perception?